-- · Host and serve the same content on all servers. - Log the X-Amz-Cf-Id header entries on all servers; CloudFront requires this information for debugging. - Restrict access requests to the HTTP and HTTPS ports that your custom origin listens on. - Synchronize the clocks of all servers in your implementation. - · Use redundant servers to handle failures. - For information about request and response behavior and about supported HTTP status codes, see Request and Response Behavior (p.
-104).
+- · Host and serve the same content on all servers. - Log the X-Amz-Cf-Id header entries on all servers; CloudFront requires this information for debugging. - Restrict access requests to the HTTP and HTTPS ports that your custom origin listens on. - Synchronize the clocks of all servers in your implementation. - Use redundant servers to handle failures. - For information about using a custom origin to serve private content, see Using an HTTP Server for Private Content (p.
+164). - For information about request and response behavior and about supported HTTP status codes, see Request and Response Behavior (p.
+139).